mattyschell/stratum_bldg/README.md

 This data is currently maintained in a versioned [ESRI](https://www.esri.com/en-us/home) Geodatabase.
 The spatial data is stored in ESRI's proprietary SDE.ST_GEOMETRY format.
-Data stored in this format is essentially ransomwared, so the procedure outlined below is driven by the need to extract the spatial data from the database where it is locked up.
+Data stored in this format is essentially ransomwared, so the procedure outlined below is driven by the need to jailbreak the spatial data from the database where it is locked up.

 Paths and file names below should be changed to protect the innocent.